Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing

-Table~\ref{tbl:res-all} shows the systems' evaluation results across the ShadowLink subsets.
-All of them achieve their lowest scores on the \textit{Shadow} subset, with the maximum F-score of 0.35 achieved by AIDA.
-These findings are consistent with \citeauthor{ilievski-etal-2018-systematic}~(\citeyear{ilievski-etal-2018-systematic}), who suggest that rare and ambiguous entities constitute the hardest cases for the EL task.
-We showed that they indeed consititute a major challenge for state-of-the-art systems and that \OurDataset{} provides a suitable benchmark for their evaluation.
+Table~\ref{tbl:res-all} shows the evaluation results across the subsets of ShadowLink.
+All systems achieve the lowest scores on the \textit{Shadow} subset, with the maximum F-score of 0.35 achieved by AIDA.
+While REL and GENRE ourperform WAT on several existing datasets~\citep{van2020rel, de2020autoregressive}, their results on ShadowLink are considerably lower than the results of WAT.
 The difference in the results on \textit{Top} and \textit{Shadow} entities indicates that EL predictions are biased towards more common entities.
-We used a graph-based measure of commonness (the number of links pointing to the entity page), and it appears to be a good predictor of the EL task complexity on the ambiguous entities.

 \textbf{RQ2:} \textit{How does the performance on overshadowed entities compare to long-tail entities?}